angular/angular/aio/content/guide/architecture-services.md

 * An injector creates dependencies, and maintains a *container* of dependency instances that it reuses if possible.

-* A *provider* is an object that tell an injector how to obtain or create a dependency.
+* A *provider* is an object that tells an injector how to obtain or create a dependency.

 For any dependency that you need in your app, you must register a provider with the app's injector, so that the injector can use the provider to create new instances.